appget/appget.docs/docs/manifests/README.md

 `home` Fully qualified product home page URL where users can see basic information about the application

-`repo` Fully qualified URL that points to the software repository hosting the source of the application, usually on Github, GitLab, Sourceforge etc.
+`repo` Fully qualified URL that points to the software repository hosting the source of the application, usually on GitHub, GitLab, SourceForge etc.

 `license` Name of the software license under which the application has been released